 - Research and Computing Skills (PX3017) - 15 Credit Points

 This course introduces mathematical and computational methods.
-The first part is an introduction to programming starting at basics such as variables, loops and conditional statements.
-This course is taught in Python, with an emphasis on modern programming concepts and data analysis skills.
-The second part teaches advanced mathematical methods using examples from Physics; for example multivariable calculus and Maxwell's equations, or ODE and partial differential equations in classical and quantum mechanics.
-There will be a one week career strategies module separating the two.
+One half is an introduction to programming starting at basics such as variables, loops and conditional statements.
+This course part is taught in Python, with an emphasis on modern programming concepts and data analysis skills.
+The other half, taught concurrently, consists of advanced mathematical methods using examples from Physics; for example multivariable calculus and Maxwell's equations, or ODE and partial differential equations in classical and quantum mechanics.
+There will be a one week career strategies module at the end of the course.

 - Year 4

 - Project A (PX4011) - 30 Credit Points

 PX4011 provides the opportunity to carry out an independent, open-ended, piece of research work.
 This can be in an area of physics (astronomy, nuclear physics, superconductors, dynamical systems etc.) or in related subjects where physicists tools can be applied (generation of proteins, biomechanics, infectious diseases etc.).
 The project can be dissertation based, practical or computational.
 You will develop: presentation skills; experience of reading and thinking about a specialist topic in depth; critical analysis skills of your own and other people’s scientific work and project management skills.
 This will help prepare for your future career beyond university.

 - Case Studies in Physics (PX4007) or Statistical Physics and Stochastic Systems (PX4012)

 - Structure of Matter and the Universe (PX4510) or Analytical Mechanics and Elements of General Relativity (PX4517)

 - Select a further 60 credit points from level 3 and 4 courses in Philosophy